 Pre-letting expenses

-In some cases, the professional fees you pay to manage your rental property may also be deducted from your tax bill.
+In certain situations, the professional fees you pay to manage your rental property may also be deducted from your tax bill.

 These may include:

-- Professional fees, such as accountants or tax advisors, who assist with your rental account preparation.
+- Professional fees like accountants or tax advisors, who assist with your rental account preparation.

 - Property management companies or agents collecting rent and maintaining the property on your behalf.